epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 : [: ( -- )
   state @ if
     \ [: is invoked as a compiling word, i.e. a code-generating word that
-    \ executes when it's encountered in the definition of an other word.
+    \ executes when it's encountered in the definition of another word.
     \ When [: _executes_... it compiles an 'ahead'.
 This ahead pushes
     \ 2 items on the stack: patchaddr and structmatchconst postpone ahead ( patchaddr structmatchconst )
     \ [: puts 'here' on the stack.
-This the entry point of the code that 'ahead' is skipping
+This is the entry point of the code that 'ahead' is skipping
     \ over.
     here -rot ( lambdaentry patchaddr structmatchconst )
     \ [: compiles an 'add sp, sp -4 sw ra, (sp)', i.e. it generates a prologue.